SILO F.4 (DRAFT)Foundation, Term 4: EcosystemsScope and sequence: Food chainsFocus: Ecosystems |

 |

-things and their environment.
-The following video (6:22) provides a good
+all living things require water.
+The following video (6:22)

-introduction to how things work together in an ecosystem.
+provides a good introduction to how things work together in an

 There are five key ingredients in good soil, namely: